ChrisBentleyData/geolocation/README.md

      - shape_table - The fully identified shape table that was established in step 1.

    - ws.py - This is webservice script
+### 3. Start the webservice
+   - The webservice runs on localhost.
+Start it by running the script ws.py
+### 4. Call the service (POST)
+   - The service for Geo Location is called "process" - http://localhost:8080/process
+   - The service expects as input a json formatted in the following way: {"addr": "123 Any Street, Anytown, AnyState"}
+   - The return is json: {\"State\":{\"0\":\"AnyState\"}}

+## Example using cURL
+Executing the following cURL command:

+curl -d '{"addr": "3535 Piedmont Rd NE, Atlanta, GA 30305"}' -H "Content-Type: application/json" -X POST http://localhost:8080/process

+We would get the following response:

+{\"State\":{\"0\":\"Georgia\"}}